• Asynchronous / Homestudy •

 Why Did We Create This Course?

 This homestudy (recorded version) is approved to provide 4 CE home-study (asynchronous) credits by APA, AASECT, GA MFT, Florida Board of Psychology and Florida Board of Clinical Social Work, Marriage and Family Therapy and Mental Health Counseling to provide 4 asynchronous CE credits.
 GA MFT approval is for “core hours”.

 FL LCSW and GA MFT approvals should cover MFT and LCSW boards in most other states, including Pennsylvania.

-Important: Following the purchase of this course you must register for the live session using the GoToWebinar link emailed to the email address you had provided when you set up your Bookshelf to Couch account.
+Important: Following the purchase of this course you must register for the session using the GoToWebinar link emailed to the email address you had provided when you set up your Bookshelf to Couch account.
 Please check all of your email folders in case you are unable to locate this email in your inbox.

 Advanced level programs build upon established knowledge and clinical skills in the content area.
 This may include novel applications and/ or clinical applications to diverse populations.